LedgerHQ/satstack/README.md

 ## Architecture

 Ledger SatStack is a standalone Go application, that acts as a bridge between the [Ledger Live](http://ledger.com/live) application and a Bitcoin Core full-node.
-It exposes a REST interface to the open-source C++ library [libcore](https://github.com/LedgerHQ/lib-ledger-core), embedded by Live, and communicates to the Bitcoin node over RPC.
+It exposes a REST interface to the open-source JS library embedded by Live, and communicates to the Bitcoin node over RPC.
 It utilizes the transport layer and data-structures of [btcd](https://github.com/btcsuite/btcd).

 <p align="center">
   <img src="/share/architecture.svg"/>